A woman lying down receiving a facial treatment, with a technician using a specialized tool on her forehead.

 Medical microneedling is a minimally invasive skin rejuvenation procedure that uses multiple tiny fine needles to create controlled micro-injuries in the skin.
 This stimulates the body’s natural wound-healing process, promoting the production of collagen and elastin.
 It’s a highly effective treatment for improving skin texture, reducing fine lines, acne scars, enlarged pores, and overall skin tone.
 It’s also great for maintaining healthy skin.

-How does medical Microneedling work?
+How does Medical Microneedling work?

 Microneedling works by creating microscopic channels in the skin, triggering a healing response that encourages new collagen formation.
 This process remodels the skin, resulting in smoother, firmer, and more youthful-looking skin